sneaky-potato/sneaky-potato.github.io/content/blog/whats-next.md

 Sure, it does pay my bills but I did not enter this field because I wanted to pay my bills.

-### Beauty, layes, android
+### Beauty, layers, android

 My one of the earliest memories of getting introduced to programming is hearing about C++.
 I got to know that is a prgramming language, I am talking about sometime in 2015.
-A friend of mine told me about backbox operating system and how some prople use it to hack instagram profiles.
+A friend of mine told me about blackbox operating system and how some prople use it to hack instagram profiles.

 All this was fascinating to me.
 This is also the time I got introduced to rooting android phones.
 And I did, I followed a youtube tutorial (with Avicii song in background) and flashed a custom ROM in one of the older phones.

 At one point I even got worried when I learnt about how Google application need to installed separately[^1].
-I mean, imagine an android with no playstore.
+I mean, imagine an Android with no Play Store.
 This was first time I looked at this as an abstraction layer.

 Yes, I realized how everything in software is just another layer that engineers have put to hide the details from people operating above that layer.

 ### Linux

 What did I do next?
-Well, I followed another video and setup a virtual box vm with Kali Linux.
+Well, I followed another video and setup a virtual box machine with Kali Linux.
-The objective was to learn to hack instagram profiles, ofcourse.
+The objective was to learn to hack instagram profiles, of course.
 But I learnt more about Linux through this experience.

 ## CS